PaimaStudios/paima-game-templates/trading-cards/README.md

 ./paima-engine-linux run
 ```

-You can set the `NODE_ENV` variable if you want to load a custom config for your Game Node.
-For example to load `.env.devnet` use:
+You can set the `NETWORK` variable if you want to load a custom config for your Game Node.
+For example to load `.env.testnet` use:

 ```
-NODE_ENV=devnet ./paima-engine-linux run
+NETWORK=testnet ./paima-engine-linux run
 ```

 ## Documentation